 Grass Tree

 The fascinating grass tree is a slow-grower at an estimated rate of 1-2 cm per year.
 Grass Tree is native to the rocky ranges of south-eastern Australia, from Queensland to Victoria.
-But can eventually attain a tree-like branching form over 6 metres in height in individual trees 300-600 years old.
-An iconic and staple plant of Australian Aboriginal people, the grass tree was a source of food, materials for tool making and glue and also culturally prominent in their traditions.
+But it can eventually attain tree-like branching and over 6 metres in height in individual trees (300-600 years old).
+An iconic and staple plant of Aboriginal Australians, the grass tree is a source of food, glue and material for tool making.

 Baobab Tree